MARKETProtocol/docs/source/includes/_contributing.md

 Note that the `README` file of each one of these repositories has a helpful `Getting Started` section.
 Plus, you will find a `CONTRIBUTING.md` file with additional details in all of them as well.
 And if you have any question, you can join our [Discord Community](https://marketprotocol.io/discord) to get in touch with our dev staff and other contributors.
 We will love to see you there.

-We appreaciate your contribution and we hope you have of fun while working on MARKET Protocol!
+We appreaciate your contribution and we hope you have lots of fun while working on MARKET Protocol!

 ## Development Process